SwethaPB/fishergw/fishergw/taylorf2/README.rst

 etd_psd
   The factor Q=2/5 is multiplied by an additional sqrt(3/2) to account for the fact that ET is a 3-arms 60-degrees detector with two main channels.
 See Eq.
 (4) in [2]_. lisa_psd
   The factor Q=2/sqrt(5) only accounts for the inclination angle.
-The PSD has been already divided in preprocessing by a transfer fucntion accounting for orientation averaging.
+The PSD has been already preprocessed with a transfer function, thus accounting for orientation averaging.
 See Eq.s (2), (8-9) in [3]_. ce_psd same as for *aligo_psd*.